hwillson/wordpress-update-monitor-plugin/README.md

 # WordPress Update Monitor Plugin

-Wordpress plugin that gathers and tracks pending Wordpress core / plugin update details.
+WordPress plugin that gathers and tracks pending WordPress core / plugin update details.
 These details are sent as JSON to a third party endpoint for handling, on a scheduled basis (leveraging WP's cron).